 Rilee Rossouw joined Quinton de Kock played with an attacking intent to post a total of 205/5, with de Kock scoring a 38-ball 63 and Rossouw smashing a scintillating 56-ball 109.

 While de Kock smashed seven fours and three sixes, Rossouw plundered seven fours and eight maximums.
 Thereafter, the bowlers defended the total with ease to guide their team to a 104-run win.

-Former Sri Lanka captain Mahela Jayawardene’s 166-run stand with Kumar Sangakkara for the second wicket against West Indies in the ICC Men’s T20 World Cup 2010 is the highest partnership in T20 World Cup.
+Former Sri Lanka captain Mahela Jayawardene’s 166-run partnership with Kumar Sangakkara against West Indies in the 2010 edition stands third on the list of highest partnership in T20 World Cup.